Buckhill/linux-package-installer-for-wordpress/README.md

 LPI-WP has been designed for Ubuntu 12.04+ LTS.
 Debian is not yet officially support but should work.
 CentOS/Redhat support are due with the next release.

-It is assumed MySQL is listening on 127.0.0.1:3306
+It is assumed MySQL is listening on 127.0.0.1:3306, although this can be changed by editing the DB_SERVER variable within the shell file.

 #### Installation requirements

-The domain which will be configured using LPI-WP must be resolvable by the server
+The domain which will be configured using LPI-WP must be resolvable by the server, either via DNS or hosts file

 #### How to use LPI-WP